10/29/2020

 Operator

-Conference Call Operator
+Conference Operator

 speaker

-Nick Yuliko
+Nick Ulico

 Thanks.
 Good morning, everyone.
 Just a question on the move-ins.
 You know, I know you guys pointed to slide 16, which is showing the move-ins, you know, coming back versus February being indexed to February.
-I guess I'm wondering, though, why is February the appropriate month to be comparing to?
+I guess I guess I'm wondering, though, why is February the appropriate month to be comparing to?
 I mean, isn't February, the dead of winter, kind of a slower move-in time?
-Isn't the more relevant metric that your move-ins are down 39% from a year ago?
+Isn't a more relevant metric that your move-ins are down 39% from a year ago?

 speaker

-Sean Gilligan
+Sean

 speaker